Reunion and Information Register (RIR)

 So far more than 30,000 people have joined and we have reunited more than 6,000 people.

 The Adopted Persons Contact Register (APCR) was first established in 1976.
 Its name was changed to the Reunion and Information Register (RIR) in 1990.
-Currently the RIR is managed by the Adoption Information Unit (AIU) of the Department of Family and Community Services (FACS).
+Currently the RIR is managed by the Adoption Information Unit (AIU) of the Department of Communities and Justice (DCJ).

 Joining the Reunion and Information Register